How to monitor your Kubernetes metrics server

 What is a Kubernetes metrics server used for?

-Let’s take a look at the cases for which you can use a metrics server.
+Let’s look at the cases you can use a metrics server.

 1. Horizontal autoscale based on CPU or memory.
 It is implemented as a control circuit with a period handled by the controller manager flag (default value is 15 seconds).
-During each period, the controller manager requests resource usage for the specified metrics.
-The controller manager obtains metrics from the Resource Metrics API or from the Custom Metrics API.
+The controller manager requests resource usage for the specified metrics during each period.
+The controller manager obtains metrics from the Resource Metrics API or the Custom Metrics API.
 The automatic scaling of the horizontal unit does not apply to objects that cannot be scaled.

-2. Automatically configuring or suggesting resources needed by containers.
-Vertical Pod Autoscaling (VPA) allows you to automatically set queries based on usage and thus allow proper scheduling for nodes so that the appropriate amount of resources are available for each pod.
-It can also maintain the ratios between limits and requests that were specified in the initial container configuration.
-It can either downscale modules that are over-requesting resources or upscale modules that are under-requesting resources, depending on how they are used over time.
+2. Automatically configure or suggest resources needed by containers.
+Vertical Pod Autoscaling (VPA) allows you to automatically set queries based on usage, allowing proper scheduling for nodes so that the appropriate amount of resources is available for each pod.
+It can also maintain the ratios between limits and requests specified in the initial container configuration.
+Depending on how they are used over time, it can either downscale modules that are over-requesting resources or upscale modules that are over-requesting resources.

 You should use tools other than metrics server in the following cases: